ayush-sleeping/Learning_Laravel/README.md

 3. ### Run your Project in  browser

-    To your project  of Laravel in browser
+    * To your project  of Laravel in browser
     ```cmd
    php artisan serve
     ```
-    And if you want to run your project in different port
+    * And if you want to run your project in different port
    ```cmd
    php artisan serve --port=8080
    ```
+   This command starts the development server, allowing you to access your Laravel application in the browser at http://localhost:8000/.
+You can specify a different port using --port.

   **[⬆ Back to Top](#Important-Commands)**